 Bali’s cultural hub of Ubud is arenowned for its traditional art, crafts and dance, immersed in Bali’s dense upland rainforest.
 Throughout the spectacular jungle landscape are terraced rice paddies and rolling hills, with Hindu shrines and ornate temples dotted throughout the tropical verdure.
 During your luxury holidays to Bali, be sure to visit the Sacred Monkey Forest and Ubud Palace alongside the Hindu temples and charming villages.
 For a complete immersion into Balinese culture, take a scenic trek through the island’s rice fields.

-Perfect for luxury holidays to Bali, off-the-beaten-track and away from the tourist-heavy hotspots, Uluwatu is set on the Bukit Peninsula’s limestone cliffs on Bali’s southern end.
+Off-the-beaten-track and away from the tourist-heavy hotspots, Uluwatu is set on the Bukit Peninsula’s limestone cliffs on Bali’s southern end.
 Postcard-perfect white sand beaches are washed by tiffany-blue waters and are a haven for keen surfers.
 A must-see cultural experience is the mesmerising nightly Kecak Fire Dance in the temple’s amphitheatre.
 Another unmissable landmark, positioned atop a 70-metre cliff, is one of Bali’s most scenic temples, Uluwatu Temple.

 Best Time to Visit